-- 1 (or 2) ham bone, with some meat attached
+- 1 or 2 ham bones, with some meat attached

-- 3-4 cups of vegetables: peppers, carrots, cabbage, kale, spinach, tomatoes, corn, peas, etc.
+- 3 to 4 cups chopped vegetables: peppers carrots, cabbage, kale, spinach, tomatoes, corn, peas, etc.

 - 1 tablespoon minced garlic

-- 1 tablespoon fresh, chopped basil (or 1 tsp. dried)
+- 1 tablespoon fresh chopped basil (or 1 teaspoon dried)

 - salt to taste**

-- For Crockpot cook for 4-5 hours on Low (2-3 High) or cook on the stove top for 1-2 hours.
+- For Stove Top: cook on the stove top for 1-2 hours.

 - Use a slotted spoon to remove all the bone pieces and large pieces of meat to a cutting board.
 Chop all the meat, removing from bone if needed, and return to the pot.

-- For an Instant Pot: lock the lid to seal.
+- For Instant Pot: Lock the lid to seal.
 Choose "Manual" for 15 minutes.
 When the timer goes off, hit Cancel/Keep Warm and let release naturally for 10 minutes.
 Lay a cloth over the valve and quick release until all the pressure is out.